| |

 Rabbi Elisa Klapheck is the rabbi of the Egalitarian Minyan in Frankfurt

-mentors, Elisa Klapheck was ordained as rabbi by the ALEPH Rabbinical
+study with well known mentors, Elisa Klapheck was ordained as rabbi by

-Program in Colorado in 2004.
-Rabbi Klapheck also was rabbi at Beit Ha-Chidush
+the ALEPH Rabbinical Program in Colorado in 2004.
+Rabbi Klapheck also

-(House of Renewal), an egalitarian Jewish Congregation in Amsterdam, and
+was rabbi at Beit Ha-Chidush (House of Renewal), an egalitarian Jewish

-in 2009 Rabbi Klapheck was officially installed as rabbi of the Egalitarian
+Congregation in Amsterdam, and in 2009 Rabbi Klapheck was officially installed

-Minyan in Frankfurt am Main.
+as rabbi of the Egalitarian Minyan in Frankfurt am Main.

 Rabbi CHAVA KOSTER, New York